Skip to Main Content

 • Board of Directors (2008-2010)

-• Massachusetts Bar Association: Section on Public Contracts
+• Massachusetts Bar Association, Section on Real Estate and Construction

 • Utility Contractors Association of New England